 Another thing that we can all do to protect ourselves at work is to speak up when we are worried.
 If you spot a potential risk, whether it’s damaged equipment, poor signage, a general lack of training, or other members of staff not adhering to safety regulations, or not doing their jobs properly, don’t keep it to yourself.
 Speak to your manager about the risks that you might have spotted, and ask them if changes can be made to ensure your safety.

 You can never completely eliminate the risk of accidents in the workplace.
 But you can take the steps that we have talked about to minimize them significantly.
 A big part of this is being mindful of potential hazards in your workplace.
 Understanding the risks, and thinking about how you carry out your day to day tasks can help you to stay out of harm’s way.

 What to Do If You Are Involved in an Accident at Work

 If you are involved in an incident at work, even if it’s your fault, you should immediately report it to your supervisor.
 Don’t admit to any fault, take care of your health and well-being, and get legal help as soon as you can.
-Contact the experienced Workers Compensation attorneys at Edward M. Bernstein & Associates in Las Vegas today for your free consultation by calling 702-240-0000.
+Contact the experienced Las Vegas workers comp lawyers at Edward M. Bernstein & Associates in Las Vegas today for your free consultation by calling 702-240-0000.